adam-versed/agentic-ide-toolbox/architect-mini.md

      - Follow the task numbering, status formats, and section organization from `${DOCS_PATH}tasks-pattern.md`
      - Match the level of detail in requirements and acceptance criteria from `${DOCS_PATH}tasks-example.md`
      - We have a team of developers so try and create tasks that can be run in parallel where possible
+     - For EACH task in tasks.md
+       - Check If Task is post testing framework setup task:
+         - If true ALWAYS:
+           - include as the first task step "Implement automated tests as per TDD approach"
+           - include as the last task step "Run full automated test suite" and Acceptance Criteria "Full automated test suite pass"
+         - If false ALWAYS include as the last task step "Run build compilation" and Acceptance Criteria "Build compilation succeeds"
+     - When defining Acceptance Criteria (AC) for tasks:
+       - Clearly differentiate between unit tests and integration tests
+       - Evaluate if an AC implies integration testing and if so:
+         - Consider if it should be moved to a later task when integration would be feasible
+         - Mark integration test requirements as dependent on specific components being complete
+         - Do not include integration test requirements for components that haven't been built yet
+       - Ensure all ACs are appropriate for the current stage of the project

   2. For technical-approach.md: